 Intend to Work as a Contractor?
 Get Familiar with IR35!

-The contractors that are self employed and work through limited companies can sneak from the tax payment easily.
+The contractors who are self-employed and work through limited companies can sneak from the tax payment easily.
 Under IR35 Private Sectors, the escape is no longer possible.
 The rules are changing and this cannot be done lawfully.
-IR35 ensures the contractors work the same as employees and pay national insurance and tax which is a big crackdown on avoidance of tax.

 History Of IR35 Private Sector:

-IR is an abbreviation of “Intermediaries Legislation”.
-IR35 was published by Inland Revenue which is now known as HMRC.
-It was first published in the month of April, 2000.
-The target behind designing this tax legislation was to catch the business entities and the contractors who are sneaking from paying tax.
-It also helped to identify the self employed individuals who do not expose their employment status for tax avoidance.
+The target behind designing this tax legislation was to catch the business entities and the contractors who were sneaking away from paying taxes.
+It also helped to identify the self-employed individuals who do not expose their employment status for tax avoidance.

 How do Contractors View IR35?

-Now, if we talk about the contractors, who work through the companies and only take themselves liable for paying corporation taxes which is only 20 percent of their profits.
-Since they pay themselves through dividends, which becomes a tax efficient way.
-Also national insurance and tax avoidance can easily be done.
+Now, if we talk about the contractors, who work through the companies and only take themselves liable for paying corporation taxes which is only 20 per cent of their profits.
+Since they pay themselves through dividends, which becomes a tax-efficient way.
+Also, national insurance and tax avoidance can easily be done.

 Inside and Outside IR35: